wanx-troopers/wanx-troopers.github.io/talkies/longcat-avatar.md

 > for the normal longact video there is a fp8 version;
 > You can run a bf16 at fp8 though

+> are you using the chinese-wav2vec?
+> the chinese model is the only one that works ... because it's trained with this one

+`wav2vec-chenese-base_fp16.safetensors` `bf16`